 Saddle Up a Tanque Verde Ranch

-I was fortunate enough to spend my time at the Tanque Verde Ranch which is one of the best places to stay in Tucson.
+I was fortunate enough to spend my time at the Tanque Verde Ranch, one of the best places to stay in Tucson.
 You can’t find a better or more suited activity at a dude ranch than saddling up for a horseback ride.
-For me, it was a great opportunity to progress as a rider as they offer lessons as an included activity for guests.
+For me, it was a great opportunity to progress as a rider as they offered guests lessons as an included activity.
 After our horseback safari in South Africa, I was eager to get back on a horse and develop my skills.

 They offer an advanced ride on evenings almost every day in which riders take off at a lope through the Sonoran Desert.
-However, the cowboys need to clear riders first with a Lope Check that evaluates the skills of the rider.
+However, the cowboys need to clear riders first with a Lope Check that evaluates the rider’s skills.
 This means maneuvering the horse and controlling the gaits between walk, trot, and lope.

 I gave it a shot and was able to pass the check after my lesson.
 It’s a great goal for beginners who plan to learn how to ride at the ranch.
-They offer some tremendous rides through the Sonoran Desert that are able to handle any rider’s ability — you can take an easy walk.
+They offer tremendous rides through the Sonoran Desert that can handle any rider’s ability — you can take an easy walk.
 This is easily one of the best things to do in Tucson!

 Saguaro National Park

-Tucson is surrounded by some sublime wilderness areas that include the Saguaro National Park which flanks the city to the East and West.
+Tucson is surrounded by some sublime wilderness areas, including the Saguaro National Park, which flanks the city to the East and West.
 The park is one of the best places in Arizona to find the famed icon of the Southwest, the saguaro.
-The saguaro is a massive cactus that can reach heights of up to 50 ft tall and they dominate the landscape in the national park.
+The saguaro is a massive cactus that can reach up to 50 ft tall and dominate the landscape in the national park.

 It’s a prime spot to reconnect with nature and explore an interesting biome with unique flora and fauna.

 The parks are prime areas for recreation with plenty of opportunities for biking, running, hiking, climbing, mountain biking, and horseback riding.
-After horseback riding at the Tanque Verde Ranch, I thought it’d be appropriate to catch some fantastic evening light with a view from the Rincon Mountains in Saguaro National Park East.
+After horseback riding at the Tanque Verde Ranch, I thought catching some fantastic evening light with a view from the Rincon Mountains in Saguaro National Park East would be appropriate.

 It was only pure coincidence that the best hike for views happened to be the Tanque Verde Ridge, more info here.

-With the temperatures dropping and some beautiful evening light, I found myself on the trail alone.
+I found myself on the trail alone with the temperatures dropping and some beautiful evening light.
 It was a wonderful opportunity to take in the breathtaking views of Tucson and listen to birds dart in and out of the cactuses.